 Research metrics are quantitative tools used to help assess the quality and impact of research outputs.
 Metrics are available for use at the journal, article, and even researcher level.
 However, any one metric only tells a part of the story and each metric also has its limitations.
 Therefore, a single metric should never be considered in isolation.

 For a long time, the only tool for assessing journal performance was the Impact Factor – more on that in a moment.
-Now there are a range of different research metrics available.
-This “basket of metrics” is growing every day, from the traditional Impact Factor to Altmetrics, h-index, and beyond.
+Now there are a range of different research metrics available, from the Impact Factor to altmetrics, h-index, and more.

 But what do they all mean?
 How is each metric calculated?
 Which research metrics are the most relevant to your journal?
 And how can you use these tools to monitor your journal’s performance?

-Keep reading for a more in-depth look at what’s in the “basket of metrics” and how to interpret it.
+Keep reading for a more in-depth look at the range of different metrics available.

 The Impact Factor is probably the most well-known metric for assessing journal performance.
 Designed to help librarians with collection management in the 1960s, it has since become a common proxy for journal quality.

 The Impact Factor is a simple research metric: it’s the average number of citations received by articles in a journal within a two-year window.

 The Web of Science Journal Citation Reports (JCR) publishes the official results annually, based on this calculation:

 Number of citations received in one year to content published in Journal X during the two previous years, divided by the total number of articles and reviews published in Journal X within the previous two years.